 James Widdows, Private 14705, 17th Battalion, Lancashire Fusiliers

-James Widdows was born on 16th May 1882 in Sutton, Macclesfield, the son of Alice and James Widdows, a Silk Weaver.
-James had two step brothers, John and Herbert Stevenson, a younger sister Mary Ann born 1885 and younger brother Joseph born 1888.
+James Widdows was born on 16 May 1882 in Sutton, Macclesfield, the son of Alice and James Widdows, a silk weaver.

 James enrolled at London Road School on 19th March 1889, when the family was living at 7 Union Street.

-In 1901 James was living with his widowed father and siblings at 10 Lowe Street, and the following year, on 17th August, 1902 at the age of 20, James married 19 year old Ann Stubbs at St. Peter’s Church, Macclesfield.
-Both James and Ann were Silk Weavers living at 10 Richmond Hill.
+In 1901 James was living with his widowed father and siblings at 10 Lowe Street, and on 17th August, 1902 at the age of 20, James married 19 year old Ann Stubbs at St. Peter’s Church, Macclesfield.
+Both James and Ann were silk weavers living at 10 Richmond Hill.

 James enlisted at Macclesfield and after his initial basic training was drafted to France with the British Expeditionary Force.
 James was killed in action on 13th June 1916, at the age of 34 years.

 The death of Private Widdows was reported in the Macclesfield Times on 23 June 1916:

 MACCLESFIELD MAN KILLED – FIVE YOUNG CHILDREN FATHERLESS

 Mrs James Widdows, of 46 Copper St, Macclesfield, received an official notification on Wednesday afternoon… that her husband, Private James Widdows, 17th Lancashire Fusiliers, was killed in action in France on the 13th inst… five young children are left fatherless, and the greatest sympathy is felt for Mrs Widdows…